Azure4Arjun/Azure4Arjun/README.md

 ### I'm a DBA! ✨

-- 🔭 I’m currently working on database administration of SQL Server and AzureSQL DBA.
+- 🔭 I’m currently working as database administration of SQL Server and AzureSQL DBA.

 - 💬 You can ask me about:
      - AzureSQL and SQL Server High Availability and Disaster Recovery